GlitchCog/ChatGameFontificator/README.md

 ### November 18 Update: Low resolution screen users rejoyce: at long last, the super lengthy font and border selection menus are scrollable.

-#### June 12 Update: Support for multi-codepoint Unicode characters has been expanded.
-The characters available is highly dependent on your OS and what font Java pulls from it to be its default.
-Special thanks to broadstone and growf for this fix.

-##### April 06 Update: Bans and purges and timeouts, oh my!
-The Fontificator can now remove messages in tandem with the Twitch chat, enabled by default in the "Message Management" popup in the Messages menu.

 The Chat Game Fontificator is a Twitch chat display that visually imitates the text boxes from various video games.
 Its intended use is as a part of a Twitch video game stream in place of less pretty chat windows.

 It's a Java application archive, so you'll need the JRE to run it, but it's likely you already have that.
 If you don't, you can get it [here](https://java.com/en/download/).
 Install the JRE, and then you can run this program.